 1 1/2 tablespoons potato starch

 This cake uses a lot of almond flour because it is a large cake.
 It is very easy to measure incorrectly with almond flour and gluten-free flours in general, so I cannot stress enough why a scale is important.
-I always use a scale when baking gluten-free to guarantee the perfect result.
-You can find them at most stores these days, grocery stores, homegoods stores likeTarget, Bed Bath & Beyond, etc. and they are inexpensive.
+I recommend Honeyville, King Arthur or HEB brand if in Texas for best results.
+Unfortunately, Bob's Red Mill does not do well, as it's very gritty and produces results that are not light/fluffy.

-1. Preheat an oven to 350 degrees and grease and flour a bundt pan well.
+Preheat an oven to 350 degrees and grease and flour a 10 inch bundt pan well.
 I use the Pillsbury "baking flour" nonstick spray and it releases the cake perfectly everytime.

 To make the glaze, simply whisk the ingredients together in a small sauce pan and heat over medium for a minute or so until it is warmed and thickened just slightly.
 Drizzle over cake and garnish with more dried cranberries.
 Keep stored in a sealed container at room temperature.
 Cake is best eaten the same day it is made.